You certainly use a lot of adjectives when you write. But do you know that there is a correct order of adjectives?

 7. My mother bought ________________________for the picnic.

 8. ________________________ didn’t feel comfortable living with the British family.

 9. There were ________________________ on the shelf.

 10. Why don’t you wear ________________________ ?
 It’s rather cold.

 (your coat, thick, fur)

-White usually comes second, or last in a list of colours.
+White usually comes second or last in a list of colors.

-For example with two colours, black and white, red and white, blue and white.
+For example, with two colors, black and white, red and white, and blue and white.

-For three or more colours, white comes second as with red, white and blue.
+For three or more colors, white comes second, as in red, white, and blue.